ejmahler/trig_approx/README.md

 Minimized absolute error: [max error: 0.000009199689431804714, 0.00004642420816971904x^13 + -0.0003870840543244714x^11 + 0.001224243813519676x^9 + -0.001991878023959648x^7 + 0.009527929928152047x^5 + -0.16694376085913895x^3 + 1x]
 Minimized relative error: [max error: 0.000013219676566533778, 0.000049091568631976115x^13 + -0.0003973068334962563x^11 + 0.0012069221863960503x^9 + -0.0018681684699810976x^7 + 0.009353744929261113x^5 + -0.16687196402433616x^3 + 1x]
 ```

+Note that in the output for degree 13, the maximum error is quite a bit larger than the one for degree 11.
+This seems to be because the minimization utility I'm using is hitting a suboptimal local minimum.
+There are techniques for smarter polynomial estimation, but it'll take some research to find out how to adapt those techniques for the value and derivative constraints we're using.